sanjimo/Indoor-Plant-World/README.md

 ##### Some Features & Functionalities are below down

-- Have a user dashboard that allows users to place or remove an order from their account, add a review.
-And have an admin dashboard that allows admin to add or remove a product, update pending status and make a new admin.
+- Allows users to place or remove an order from their account, add a review and admin to add or remove a product, update pending status and make a new admin.

+- Admin email: “admin@admin.com”  password: “123456”  (For admin dashboard checking)

+- Utilized MERN, Javascript, Material UI, React Router, React Hook Form, Firebase, and Heroku.

 - Implemented two authentication systems like, email-password and Google Sign in.

-- Utilized MERN, Javascript, Material UI, React Router, React Hook Form, Firebase, and Heroku.

 - We provide both online & offline services & guidelines.